Scientific: Rudbeckia hirta

 Propagation: Seed

-Additional comments: An garden accent plant for a mixed annual and perennial flower garden.
-There are now many superior cultivars of varying heights and warm flower colors.
+Additional comments: Black-eyed Susan is a flowering accent plant for mixed annual and perennial garden borders.
+There are now many superior cultivars and varieties of varying heights and warm flower colors.
 The dwarf cultivars are especially excellent for landscape borders and smaller scale urban perennial gardens.